kostasroumo/ComputersVision_1/README.md

 1. The centroid matrix.
 Coordinates of the center of each area.

 ## 2.a-b
-We add a threshold and  run throught the components.
+We add a threshold and  run through the components.

 With help of stat matrix and STAT_AREA (${area}$) we can find number of pixels in each component.